Frequently Asked Questions

-All appointments are to be booked online by clicking the Schedule Now button.
+All appointments are to be booked online.
 Payment is due at the time of booking.
 Please read the Service descriptions before confirming your booking, as there are No Refunds.
 After booking, review your confirmation email and fill out the Online Intake Form. *See Policies for Online Intake Form.

 Do you accept insurance?